jdittrich/userNeedResearchBook/text/allURBook.md

 It is essential to take time after the research session to supplement your notes with information from your memory.
-While collecting the data with the participant you will be very busy listening and thinking of following questions, so you may not be able to keep up with writing notes and drawing sketches.
+While collecting the data with the participant you will be very busy listening and thinking of following questions.
+So you may not be able to keep up with writing notes and drawing sketches.
 There is no need to worry since usually you'll remember how to fill these gaps from your memory.
 But you need to do it quickly.
 If you don’t do it right after the interview, your memory fades and the chance to supplement the information is gone.

 To supplement your notes of the research session just go through them chronologically and add annotations.

 A part of these additions are things that are not in the notes yet but still in my memory.
-In this case I add them, like
+In this case I *add* them, like

  <div class="example">